eugenezadorin/airtable-php/README.md

 $query->getFormula(); // OR(AND({Code}>'100', {Code}<'300'), {Name}='Qux')
 ```

-Also you can filter records by raw formula:
+Also, you can filter records by raw formula:

 ```php
 $query->whereRaw("OR( AND({Code}>'100', {Code}<'300'), {Name}='Qux' )");